RobertBurrellDonkin/library-management-system/README.md

 The solution is a conventional `Spring Boot 3` microservice and can be run in the usual way.
 Profiles are used to allow authentication variations.

-By default, the microservice will start on port `8080` but this can be changed using the usual mechanisms
+By default, the microservice will start on port `8080` but this can be changed using the usual mechanisms.

 **Please note** that for security reasons, executing `mvn spring-boot:run` without a profile will forbid all requests.
 It is recommended that either the `insecure` or `secure` profile should be active.
 See below for details.